Rous Lench, Worcestershire

 Rous Lench is a village and civil parish in Wychavon, Worcestershire, England.

+The name Lench derives from the Old English hlenc meaning 'extensive hill slope'.
+The affix Rous derives from the Rous family who held the village by the 14th century.

 Rous Lench Court, a 16th-century timber-framed building formerly the seat of the Rouse baronets, is a Grade II* listed building.

 St Peter's Church, Rous Lench is Grade I listed.
 Dating from the 12th century, the Norman church was enlarged and partly rebuilt by Frederick Preedy between 1884 and 1896.